Seven Oaks & Ross House Museum

 Just like the Winnipeg of today, the Winnipeg of 1884 was home to many breweries.
 The one included on Fonseca's map was the Redwood Brewery.

-Drewry's Brewery produced a variety of different beers, including a cream ale, lager, and a pilsner.
-But, by far, the most popular of his brews was his signature Drewry's Standard Lager, which can still be purchased at liquor stores and beer vendors today as Standard Lager, "brewed especially for Manitoba based on an original recipe dating back to 1877.
+Drewry's produced a variety of different beers, including a cream ale, lager, and a pilsner.
+Their most popular brew by far became the signature Standard Lager.
+It was released in 1927 to celebrate the brewery's 50th anniversary, and was advertised as "brewed especially for Manitoba based on an original recipe dating back to 1877.
 It is a lager of established quality, long favoured for its mellow, satisfying flavour."

 According to a Winnipeg Free Press article written about the history of Winnipeg breweries, "by April 1878, Drewry already had ads in the Free Press touting his extra porter, 'brewed from the best malt and hops, especially for bottling, and highly recommended by physicians.'"